 How To Track Developer Productivity

 Without the proper tool, quantifying developer productivity can be a daunting task.
-But there are three things you need to get started: 1) to correlate data from your Git and project management tools, 2) focus on a core set of metrics, and 3) be able to benchmark your metrics against industry standards.
+But there are three things you need to get started: 1) to correlate data from your Git, project management, incident, and CI/CD tools, 2) focus on a core set of metrics, and 3) be able to benchmark your metrics against industry standards.

 Let’s dig into each of these.